tyohan/polymer-starter-kit/README.md

 to work around these issues, this guide may also be useful for avoiding that.

 If the issue is to do with a failure somewhere else, you might find that due to a network issue a dependency failed to correctly install.
-We recommend running `npm cache clean` followed by `npm install` to see if this corrects the problem.
+We recommend running `npm cache clean` and deleting the `node_modules` directory followed by
+`npm install` to see if this corrects the problem.
 If not, please check the [issue tracker](https://github.com/PolymerElements/polymer-starter-kit/issues) in case there is a workaround or fix already posted.